realvictorprm/daml-online-shop-example/README.md

 If you change the daml code make sure to:
 1. Regenerate the bindings via `exec/regenerateBindings`
+1. Reinstall the ui dependencies as the hash of the daml package changed (just stop the ui and run `ui/exec/quickstart`)
 1. Restart the sandbox via pressing `r` in the terminal it's open or completely restarting it
 1. Restarting the background task (stop it and then start it again via `application/exec/start`)